Support

 Lossy WebP compression

-There are additional components involved in lossy WebP compression such as macroblocking, prediction modes, etc. For an in-depth explanation of WebP lossy compression, consider reading more from the Google Developer's post.
+There are additional components involved in lossy WebP compression such as macroblocking, etc. For an in-depth explanation of WebP lossy compression, consider reading more from the Google Developer's post.
 Additionally, the following diagram shows the steps involved in lossy WebP compression.

 Source: developers.google.com